Counter-IED Market Size and Share

 Counter-IED Market Analysis by Mordor Intelligence

-The counter-IED market size is estimated at USD 2.21 billion in 2025 and is forecasted to reach USD 2.66 billion by 2030, translating into a 3.78% CAGR.
+counter-IED market size in 2026 is estimated at USD 2.29 billion, growing from 2025 value of USD 2.21 billion with 2031 projections showing USD 2.75 billion, growing at 3.73% CAGR over 2026-2031.
 Heightened asymmetric‐warfare preparedness, rising defense appropriations, and the growing convergence between counter-UAS and counter-IED technologies keep demand elevated, while spectrum-management bottlenecks and high GaN component prices temper short-term deployment rates.
 North America maintains spending leadership, but Indo-Pacific modernization programs are closing the gap.
 Detection capabilities, especially multi-sensor AI-enabled suites, account for the bulk of current procurement, yet rapid growth in neutralization technologies—directed-energy jammers and robotics—signals a strategic pivot toward active defeat solutions.
 Platform flexibility also matters; buyers increasingly specify vehicle-agnostic jamming kits that migrate easily from manned tactical trucks to unmanned ground vehicles.
 Competitive intensity is moderate: defense primes hold technology depth, but specialist firms exploiting AI, microwave weapons, and autonomous heavy equipment win share as armed forces pursue faster innovation cycles.[1]Source: Nan Tian, “World Military Spending Reaches New Record High,” Stockholm International Peace Research Institute, sipri.org

 Key Report Takeaways